-Ok, back to the imaginary “Jerry Seinfeld for a day” example.
-But this time we’ll operate under the assumption that you already have a blog, a few social media sites set up, and an email service provider to grow your list.
+Ok, back to the “Imaginery Jerry” for a day example.
+But, this time we’ll operate under the assumption that you already have a blog, a few social media channels, and an email service provider to grow your list.

-How would Jerry Seinfeld help you with your content?
+How would “Imaginary Jerry” help with your content marketing plan?

 What does this mean for your business?

-So when he walks into your office for “Seinfeld for a day” here’s exactly what you should do:
+So when “Imaginary Jerry” walks into your office for the “Imaginary Jerry” for a day, here’s something you could do:

-Step 1: Calm down.
+Calm down.
 Breathe.
-Yes, it’s Jerry fricking Seinfeld, but you only have him for a day so focus.
+Yes, it’s Jerry fricking Seinfeld.
+But, it’s really “Imaginary Jerry” and you only have him for a day so focus.

-Step 5: When Jerry leaves and everybody has stopped talking about the fact that Jerry Seinfeld randomly walked into your office, put your remarkable content ideas together in a content plan calendar (see below to get a content plan calendar template).
+When “Imaginary Jerry” leaves and everybody has stopped talking about the fact that a hologram of Jerry Seinfeld randomly walked into your office, put your remarkable content ideas together in a content plan calendar.
+The calendar will map out the what, who, when, and where.

-Step 6: Put together Mr. Seinfeld’s ideas in terms that your target market will understand and make sure it includes valuable information that is relevant and actionable for them.
+Put together all of your ideas in terms that your target market will understand.
+Additionally, make sure it includes valuable information that is relevant and actionable for them.

-Ok, so Jerry Seinfeld probably isn’t going to walk into your office and help you with your content marketing plan.
+Ok, so “Imaginary Jerry” probably isn’t going to walk into your office and help you with your content marketing plan.
 But that doesn’t matter.
-You can still have an effective content marketing strategy if you just do the work.
-Follow the same steps as above except instead of shutting up and listening to Jerry, shut up and listen to your customers.
-Or listen to your employees and their ideas.
+You can still have an effective content marketing plan if you just do the work.
+Follow the same steps as above except instead of shutting up and listening.
+Listen to your customers.
+And of course, listen to your employees and their ideas.